Clemson–South Carolina rivalry: Football

-Clemson holds a 72–42–4 lead in the series.
-Clemson holds a 44–29–2 advantage in the Modern Era (post-WWII), and Clemson leads the series 14–7 in the 21st century.
-Clemson's 72 wins against South Carolina is more than any other program has, and Carolina's 43 wins against Clemson is tied with Georgia for second behind and Georgia Tech's 50 wins.
+Clemson holds a 73–44–4 lead in the series, a 44–31–2 lead in the modern era (post-WWII), and a 14–8 lead in the 21st century.
+Clemson's 73 wins against South Carolina is more than any other program has, and Carolina's 44 wins against Clemson is tied for second with Georgia's 44 wins and behind Georgia Tech's 51 wins.

 Every year, each school engages in a ritual involving the other team's mascot.
 South Carolina holds the "Tiger Burn", and Clemson holds a mock funeral for Cocky.
 After seven students—six from South Carolina and one from Clemson—died in the Ocean Isle Beach house fire in 2007, the Cocky funeral was cancelled and the Tiger Burn was changed to the "Tiger Tear Down" for that year.

-Early years: 1896–1902
+The Palmetto Bowl is considered the most important sporting event in the state each season.
+It has also often been listed as one of the best rivalries in college football.